rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

 Following is a list of features and their applicable permission groups.
 These are used when specifying the `feature` block.

-`AZURE_DEVOPS_PROTECTION`
-  * `BASIC` - Represents the basic set of permissions required to onboard the feature.

 `AZURE_DEVOPS_REPOSITORY_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
   * `RECOVERY` - Represents the set of permissions required for all recovery operations.

-`AZURE_DEVOPS_DEVELOPER_COLLABORATION_PROTECTION`
-  * `BASIC` - Represents the basic set of permissions required to onboard the feature.
-  * `RECOVERY` - Represents the set of permissions required for all recovery operations.

-~> **Note:** The scripts are surfaced decoded (plain text).
-They embed no secrets — the Azure DevOps token is minted at runtime from your `az` session — but review them before running, as they create groups and grant the Rubrik service principal access in your organization.

 ## Example Usage